Battling against acute brain injury

-Following reanimation, cerebral haemorrhage, severe stroke or a serious accident, brains may suddenly become heavily damaged, with disastrous results for both patient and family.
+Following reanimation, cerebral hemorrhage, severe stroke or a serious accident, brains may suddenly become heavily damaged, with disastrous results for both patient and family.
 These patients must be admitted to the intensive care unit, where the function of the heart and lungs can be temporarily taken over.
 Unfortunately, there is currently little we can do to improve recovery of damaged parts of the brain.
 Moreover, no new treatments have been developed over the past 25 years.

 In the future, the number of people with severe brain damage will only continue to increase, due to cardiovascular diseases and serious (traffic) accidents.
 That is why these patients deserve our full attention.

 Scientists at Maastricht University are carrying out pioneering research into adjusting the blood flow in the brain in such a way that brain cells can recover.
 This customised approach requires financial resources over and above the standard research funds available to these researchers.
 Support in the form of financial aid for this international research is extremely welcome.

 The brain’s functioning is what determines the final outcomes of our patients after discharge from hospital.
 Relatives report us back repeatedly.
 It is incomprehensible and unacceptable that acute brain damage has received so little attention and financial support so far.
 MUMC+ neurologist-intensivist Marcel Aries